-Maintaining the ability for physical and peer group activity should be a core consideration when treating children.
+Maintaining educational, physical and peer group activity should be a core consideration when treating children.
 They need to experience stimulation to suit their age, for physical and psychological health.

-The support they are offering may be just for a point in time, yet requires a vision of the future.
+Where the support they are offering is for a point in time, they require a vision of the future.
 For cases which will need intervention at varying stages, long term planning is equally important.

-Childhood health is vital in itself, to ensure good development but outcome for life should be the lead factor in most situations.
-Our facial skeletons and surrounding tissue are a key part of personal development.
+Childhood health is vital, to ensure good development but outcome for life should be the lead factor.
+Not least when maxillofacial care treats our facial region, which is a key part of personal development.

 A Reflection Of Ourselves

-Jaw fractures are not uncommon in older children, although their jaw varies anatomically from adults, heals at a different rate, can heal imperfectly and plays a part in their developing dental structure.
+Jaw fractures are not uncommon in older children, although their jaw varies anatomically from adults.
+They heal at a different rate, sometimes imperfectly, which can affect their developing dental structure.

-That aspect can itself require unique care, as many of us experience imperfect tooth growth during childhood.
-Missing, malformed, or supernumerary teeth are common and can carry on forming after medical intervention.
+That aspect can require care without other causes.
+Many of us experience imperfect tooth growth during childhood, such as missing, malformed, or supernumerary teeth.

 Nasal damage, or incorrect growth is another area maxillofacial surgeons often deal with.
-A complex area of varying tissue, which must be carefully addressed, a less than clear airway causes more harm than awkward breathing.
+A complex area of varying tissue which must be carefully addressed, a less than clear airway causes harm.

-The requirement is evident, medical care and ongoing development have an unbreakable relationship, which must be factored into treatment.
+The link between medical care and ongoing development is an unbreakable relationship, which must be factored into treatment.

 Planning The Future